 Report internet scams, phone scams, or suspected scams, mainly when they result in financial loss.
 Contact your police department if you feel your safety is at risk or if you receive threats, and file a report.
 Most importantly, learn how to prevent all this from happening in advance through an algorithm based search.

-Just like the Federal Trade Commission makes it their mission to research the rate of consumer fraud, Social Catfish makes it our mission to educate the public.
+Just like the Federal Trade Commission makes it its mission to research the rate of consumer fraud, Social Catfish makes it our mission to educate the public.
 You are not alone when you encounter fraud or cons, on or offline.
-Search phone numbers you receive calls from, email addresses that message you, photographs, names, and usernames at Social Catfish.
+Search phone numbers you receive calls from, email addresses that message you, photographs, names, and usernames at Social Catfish to avoid elderly scams.

 We help people who suspect they’ve been scammed or conned gather the data they need for law enforcement or to send over to the FTC.
-Find out who you’re dealing with, through a high powered algorithm-based search, today:
+Find out who you’re dealing with after your elderly scam, through a high powered algorithm-based search, today: